Jefferson High School - Middle College for Advanced Studies

 At Portland Community College Cascade Campus, students take PCC courses with PCC college students for college credit free of charge.
 Many students pursue coursework that prepares them for a four-year degree.
 Others seek job-related training in fields like Medical Assisting, Fire Protection, and Emergency Management Systems.

-Students who complete all of their high school diploma requirements and earn 12 PCC College credits are eligible to earn a Middle College Diploma honoring their dedication to full participation in Middle College.
+Students who complete all of their high school diploma requirements and earn 12 ollege credits including one credit from an on campus PCC class are eligible to earn a Middle College Diploma honoring their dedication to full participation in Middle College.
 In addition, Middle College students have an opportunity to apply for tuition funding support from 6 Oregon Colleges and Universities to help continue with their studies after high school.

 "University of Oregon is pleased to extend to eligible Jefferson graduates full tuition scholarships to complete their bachelor's degrees with us.
 We are impressed by the middle college model and believe Jefferson will prepare students for college success."